 $in variable in the rule.
 Changes in these files

-cause the output to be rebuilt; if these file are missing and
+cause the output to be rebuilt; if these files are missing and

 Ninja doesn’t know how to build them, the build is aborted.